vikchupak/Kubernetes/README.md

 # Ingress and egress

-- In general. **The process of entering or incoming traffic**.
+- Ingress.
+In general. **The process of entering or incoming traffic**.
 This is often used to describe network traffic entering a system, network, or application.
 From Latin, "ingressus" means "to enter" or "entry."

-- In general. **The process or act of leaving or sending data out of a system, network, or application**.
+- Egress.
+In general. **The process or act of leaving or sending data out of a system, network, or application**.
 It is the opposite of ingress.
 From Latin, "egressus," meaning "to exit" or "outgoing."